 - Reduced road traffic and increased pedestrian spaces on site

-new scripting, opening of the outside north and south views; highlight of the collection of over 30,000 objects and archival documents.
+- Complete renovation of the Museum to create a more multi-use and illuminated venue to highlight its collection of over 30,000 objects and archival documents.

 MAJOR WORKS SINCE 2002